Sponsor Licence Suspension

 Depending on the facts of the case, your options could include challenging the Home Office’s decision to suspend the licence.
 You will also need to act fast to determine how you will respond and to submit your response within the given timeframe.

-Failing to respond on time is likely to result in your licence being revoked and unable to be reinstated.
+Failing to respond on time is likely to result in your licence being revoked.

 We can help